-\end{lemma} \begin{proof} We note that the eigenvalues of $AD$ are the same as the eigenvalues of $A^{1/2}DA^{1/2}$ and Sylvester's Lemma of inertia implies that the number of negative eigenvalues of $A^{1/2}DA^{1/2}$ is the same as that of $D$ so the same as the number of negative elements in $d$. \end{proof}
+\end{lemma} \begin{proof} We note that the eigenvalues of $MD$ are the same as the eigenvalues of $M^{1/2}DM^{1/2}$.
+Sylvester's Lemma of inertia implies that the number of negative eigenvalues of $M^{1/2}DM^{1/2}$ is the same as that of $D$ and so it is the same as the number of negative elements in $d$. \end{proof}

 \begin{remark} Note that the two equivalent problems~\Cref{eq:optkappaprob} and~\Cref{eq:probdDoforkappa} are both essentially \underline{unconstrained}, and the optima are attained and characterized as stationary points in $\Rnpp$.
 This is not obvious but follows since we have the ratios of convex and concave functions using $\lambda_{\max},\lambda_{\min}$ and this is over the open cone constraint $d\in\Rnpp$.
-If we add the constraints $d^Te=n, d>0$, or equivalently that $d = e+Vv > 0$, with $V\in\R^{n\times(n-1)}$ a matrix whose columns contain a basis for $e^\perp$ as done above, then we have a bounded problem in $v\in\R^{n-1}$ and $\lambda_{\max}$ is bounded.
+If we add the constraints $d^Te_n=n, d>0$, or equivalently that $d = e_n+Vv > 0$, with $V\in\R^{n\times(n-1)}$ a matrix whose columns contain a basis for $e_n^\perp$ as done above, then we have a bounded problem in $v\in\R^{n-1}$ and $\lambda_{\max}$ is bounded above.
 Bounded below away from $0$ follows from applying the greedy solution to the knapsack problem with constraints $\sum_i d_i = n, d\geq 0$.
 We get

-Therefore, with the denominator going to $0$, we have $\kappa$ going to $\infty$ as $d = e+Vv$ approaches the boundary.
-That is, minimizing $\kappa$ provides a \emph{self-barrier function} for the boundary.
+Therefore, with the denominator going to $0$, we have $\kappa$ going to $\infty$ as $d = e_n+Vv$ approaches the boundary of the simplex.
+That is, minimizing $\kappa$ provides a \emph{self-barrier function} for this boundary.

-Moreover, $\alpha > 0 \implies \kappa(d)=\kappa(\alpha d)$, i.e.,~we have positive homogeneity.
+Moreover, $\alpha > 0 \implies \kappa(d)=\kappa(\alpha d)$, i.e.,~we have positive homogeneity of degree zero.
 Therefore, the opimal $d$ is \emph{not} unique.
 By pseudoconvexity, the optimal set is a convex set.
 This set can be large, see~\Cref{prop:nonuniqd}. \end{remark}

-We now provide the derivative information that we need for the optimality conditions. \begin{lemma}[{\cite[(3.1)]{MR2349925}}] Let $B:\R\to \Mn$ be differentiable with derivative $\dot B=\dot B(t)$, and, at $t=\bar t$, let $B(\bar t)$ have real eigenpairs and be diagonalizable with eigenpairs (ignoring the argument $\bar t$)
+\Cref{lem:eigderiv,lem:optkappacond} provide the derivative information needed for the optimality conditions. \begin{lemma}[{\cite[(3.1)]{MR2349925}}] Let $B:\R\to \Mn$ be differentiable with derivative $\dot B=\dot B(t)$, and, at $t=\bar t$, let $B(\bar t)$ be diagonalizable with real eigenpairs (ignoring the argument $\bar t$)